Our woven blankets and throw pillows are made on demand to create a one-of-a-kind item that is both functional and

 In the below example, you run into the same issue: the weaving process cannot match the hot and vibrant colors.
 So during the process, it's automatically selecting the closest color on the palette.
 Also, since some of the colors in the original design are very close together, you may run into large blocks of a single woven color where multiple colors exist in the original graphic.

 When creating woven products, you'll be working with woven stitches and not pixels when creating your artwork design.
 These woven stitches do not directly translate to pixels, making it difficult to get an idea of your finished product.

-The example below shows detailed and small cracks in the original design, but those details do not show up on the finished woven blanket since the details are too small for the stitching to produce compared to the pixels when creating your design.
+The example below shows detailed and small cracks in the original design, but those details do not show up on the finished woven blanket since the details are too small for the weaving to produce compared to the pixels when creating your design.
 Please keep this in mind as you create your designs for woven products.

 Creating artwork in Photoshop or another image editing software

 1. Set up your print area according to the size of the blanket you’d like to create.
 If you plan on offering multiple sizes, use the most prominent print area to create your artwork.

 2. Set up your guidelines in Photoshop 2 inches from the border.

 You do this so that any necessary design elements, like text, are inside those guidelines.
 This area is where the threads of the woven blanket are frayed around the edges.